Thursday, September 4, 2025

 We look at the theories of Marx in socio-economic terms.
 But what if there was another side to the theory, that of technology, even if Marx himself did not see this?
 Some of the fulfillment of Marxist theory certainly was in the socio-economic sphere, as the above mentioned reforms.
 But the other side, the technical side and it's global social effects, had to wait for the advent of computers and the internet.

 Computer and phone technology has empowered the masses like nothing else, even though it is produced by companies owned by wealthy capitalists.
 Wikipedia, for one, seems to be straight from the pages of Marxist theory.
 It is the collective encyclopedia of the masses, operated by donations and open to anyone who wishes to contribute.
-All free apps on the internet, open to all and not driven by profit motive, also fall into this category.
+All free apps on the internet, open to all and not entirely driven by profit motive, although there may be advertising, also fall into this category.

 The nation-state has not faded away, at least not in the way that Marx supposedly envisioned.
 In the more than century and a half since the days of Marx, nationalism has been stronger than ever before.
 My theory is that people are designed to believe in something and if they drift away from religion, substitutes like nationalism will take it's place.